LÉ Eithne: Decommissioning

 In July 2022 LÉ Eithne, together with LÉ Ciara and LÉ Orla, was decommissioned, to be replaced with a new multi-role vessel.

 Following her decommissioning, Cork County Council requested the transfer of Eithne to the city for preservation as a museum ship.
-In January 2023, it was reported that the Dublin Port company was also trying to secure the vessel for use as a museum ship in Dublin.
+It was also reported, in early 2023, that the Dublin Port company also hoped to use the vessel as a museum ship in Dublin.
+However, as of late 2023, the vessel was reputedly due to be "broken up for recycled scrap, after plans to convert the HPV into a museum came to nothing" (HPV stands for Helicopter Patrol Vessel).

+On 5 March 2024, Eithne was towed from her berth at Haulbowline naval base to Cork Dockyard, formerly Verolme Dockyard (where she was built), to join Cíara and Orla to await disposal.

+On 1 June 2024, LÉ Eithne left an Irish port for the last time, bound to Ghent in Belgium to be broken down there.